tytydraco/yessleep/out/My_Friend_thinks_he_ran_someone_over.md

 He began to cover the body with soil, and I helped him.

-It was a silent ride home, and nothing of merit happened, it was just silence, once I was home I slipped into bed.
+It was a silent ride home, and nothing of merit happened, it was just silence; Though I was scared that he had some unresolved issues, and that it could lead to me being buried in the woods next.
+Once I was home I slipped into bed.
 The next morning I had barely remembered what happened, even now I’m not able to remember every single detail, but I know now that I’ll be seeing him abit differently now.
 I mean, if he believed it was some girl he’d opt to hide the body rather than call the police.

 Update: